 Contact Us for further assistance with thermal gap pads, including thermal gap filler pads, thermally insulating foam, heat conductive pads, thermal conductive pads, and thermal interface pads.

-Gap Pad® is a registered trademark of The Bergquist Company.
+Gap Pad® is a registered trademark of Bergquist, a Henkel Corporation Company.

 ThermaCool® is a registered trademark of Saint-Gobain.